JavierAntoran/moby_dick_whale_audio_detection/README.md

 We separate our data into windows, we extract 30 multiresolution features from each window using the stationary wavelet transform.
 We then use them to train 2 GMM-HMMs.
- We train one on possitve examples and the other one on negative examples.
-We calculate the probability of there being a whale call as the softmax of the normalized log likelihoog of a sequence under each HMM.
+ We train one on positive examples and the other one on negative examples.
+We calculate the probability of there being a whale call as the softmax of the normalized log likelihood of a sequence under each HMM.

 ### Feature extraction

-We use the stationary transform (SWT) to get around the time-frequency resolution tradeoff while maintaining the length of our time series.
-This is important as we need to be able to temporarily allign the SWT coefficients extracted at each level.
+We use the stationary transform (SWT) to get around the time-frequency resolution trade off while maintaining the length of our time series.
+This is important as we need to be able to temporarily align the SWT coefficients extracted at each level.

 Instead of downsampling the signal as is done in the DWT, the SWT upsamples the filter after each step.
 This is more computationally expensive but preserves signal length.
 The following schematic shows the SWT